Backup and recovery v5

 of changes arriving from a single master in COMMIT order.

-Barman does not currently automatically create a
+Barman does not create a

 You may also want to perform this procedure to clone the current contents of a EDB Postgres Distributed cluster to seed a QA or development instance.